 Fill out your application completely.
 The acceptance of your application depends on whether you have clearly shown that you meet the Selection Requirements.
 Provide any relevant education, training, and experience in the spaces provided so we can evaluate your qualifications for the job.
 For each job held, give the name and address of your employer, your job title, beginning and ending dates, number of hours worked per week, description of work performed, and salary earned.
 If your application is incomplete, it will be rejected.
 Applications electronically received after 5:00 p.m., PST, on the last day of filing will not be accepted.NOTE:

-If you are unable to attach required documents, you must fax them to 323-869-0942 or email the documents to the exam analyst, within 15 calendar days of filing online.
-Please include the exam number and the exam title.SOCIAL SECURITY NUMBER:
+If you are unable to attach the required documents, you must e-mail the documents to the exam analyst at Gacaudillo1@dhs.lacounty.gov

 All applicants must enter a valid social scurity number at the time of filing.
 Entering anything other than a valid social security number (i.e. 000-00-0000, 111-11-1111, etc.) will result in an automatic rejection of your application.COMPUTER AND INTERNET ACCESS AT PUBLIC LIBRARIES:

 For candidates who may not have regular access to a computer or the internet, applications can be completed on comptuers at public libraries throughout Los Angeles County.NO SHARING OF USER ID AND PASSWORD: